 This is probably the best solution for stubborn, worn stains.
 If you have a specific stain that needs treating, you might have to handle it directly with some stain remover.
 This DIY cleaner can handle stains quite well, and there are not nearly as many chemicals.

 To make, mix 1 part liquid soap, 2 parts hydrogen peroxide, and 1 part baking soda.
 Couldn’t be easier to prepare.

-To use, simply apply to the effected area, and gently agitate the area with a hard brush or with a wash cloth.
+To use, simply apply to the affected area, and gently agitate the area with a hard brush or with a washcloth.
 You can adjust your approach depending on the severity of the stain.

 This is a great solution for tackling individual stains, but might not be a great option for cleaning your carpet as a whole.

 If you need a more heavy-duty solution than a steam mop, a full-blown steam cleaner might be what you are looking for.

 These machines are usually powered with tap water and detergent, so follow the directions on your machine to load it with cleaning solutions.
 A steam cleaner will heat the solution so that you can use it to clean deep into your carpets.

 There are many different varieties and intensities of steam cleaners, so you should be sure to choose one that is proportionate to your cleaning jobs.
 Run the cleaner in long, horizontal lines across the carpet, and move it slowly.
 This allows it to do its work, and clean your carpet effectively.